zykrah/zykrah.github.io/guide/firmware/index.md

 VIA is a piece of **software**.
 In essence, it's a program that runs on your computer.
 All it does is __communicate__ to the firmware (QMK) on your keyboard to tell it to do things, i.e. remap keys, change lighting, etc. This means the __changes you make are stored on the keyboard itself__.

 VIA was popularised a few years back.
 It was made separate from QMK, but QMK eventually added official support for the VIA protocol.
 This also means that the VIA and QMK development teams are separate.

+VIA has recently gone through many changes, transitioning from [V2 to V3](https://www.caniusevia.com/docs/v3_changes).
+In the past, VIA has commonly been used as a desktop application.
+Nowadays, you can either use the [website](https://usevia.app/), or alternatively the [NEW desktop application](https://github.com/the-via/releases/releases).

+**Links to:** VIA official [website](https://www.caniusevia.com/), [documentation](https://www.caniusevia.com/docs/specification), [list of precompiled firmware](https://www.caniusevia.com/docs/download_firmware), and [app source code](https://github.com/the-via/app) (app downloads linked above).
+For VIA support, head to the [QMK discord server](https://discord.com/invite/Uq7gcHh).

 <div class="code-example" markdown="1">
 <a id="via_detection"></a>